htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - The *condor_token_request_list* can now print out pending token requests when invoked with the ``-json`` flag. :ticket:`7454`

+- Request IDs used for *condor_token_request* are now zero-padded, ensuring they are always a fixed-length. :ticket:`7461`

 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking